rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 instances or Routing Service instances launched at other locations will also see the shapes demo samples at their location.

-### 5. UDP WAN Bridge with Cloud Discovery Service
+### 5. Realtime WAN Transport Bridge using Cloud Discovery Service

 This case uses RTI Routing Service with the RTI UDPv4_WAN transport option.
-The UDPv4_WAN transport is an optional component that enables direct connectivity between applications on separate UDP LANs, provided the LANs have connectivity to an external WAN such as the internet, typically through a NAT router.
+The Realtime WAN Transport is an optional component that enables direct connectivity between applications on separate UDP LANs, provided the LANs have connectivity to an external WAN such as the internet, typically through a NAT router.
 This case uses the assistance of RTI Cloud Discovery Service (CDS) on a web-accessible server to help determine the external address of the DDS participant, which enables discovery by other